csc301-2023-fall/project-12-unicef-m/README.md

 * Issues will be assigned to team members
 * Pull requests will be made after significant progress is made to an individual section
 * Prior to merging the branches to main, they will be reviewed by at least two other group members
+* We have done this workflow in CSC207 and it was successful in the completion of that project

 - DEPLOYMENT TOOLS TBD